abdul-rehman18/Leet-Code-Problems/README.md

 ## About

 Welcome to my LeetCode solutions repository!
 Here, you'll find my solutions to various LeetCode problems.
 Whether you're a fellow coder looking for insights or a curious learner exploring different approaches, I hope you find this repository helpful.
+These problems are solved in Python and using different approaches.

 ## Usage